natgo/wt-wiki-scraper/wikitext-transpiled/ground/M42%20(Italy).md

 * High mobility when spaded
 * Great armour for a SPAA
 * Guns have a very high rate of fire
+* Ammo is stored in one belt, meaning you can continuously fire unlike the Wirbelwind
 * Guns are placed very close together

 '''Cons:'''